 An applicant must be a full-time undergraduate student at an I-Fund member institution--Capitol Technology University, Goucher College, Hood College, Johns Hopkins University, Loyola University Maryland, McDaniel College, Mount St. Mary's University, Notre Dame of Maryland University, St. John's College, Stevenson University, Washington Adventist University, or Washington College.
 Please email Lori Livingston of your intent to apply at firstname.lastname@example.org

-Interested applicants must submit a completed application by October 14, 2016, along with the following required documents: 1) Typed resume (refer to http://www.micua.org/nssp) 2) Typed 300-500 word essay (see http://www.micua.org/nssp); 3) Official transcript of grades and credits earned (transfer students must request transcripts from transfer institutions); and 4) Two letters of recommendation addressed to the NSSP Board.
-A hard copy of application materials should be provided to your campus liaison by the deadline; 5) Apply online for an NSA internship prior to 31 October so that you are recorded in their system.
+Interested applicants must submit a completed application to your campus liaison by October 15, 2021, along with the following required documents IN ORDER IN A PDF with your application first followed by: 2) Typed resume (refer to http://www.micua.org/nssp) 3) Typed 300-500 word essay (see http://www.micua.org/nssp); 4) Official transcript of grades and credits earned (transfer students must request transcripts from transfer institutions); and 5) Two letters of recommendation addressed to the NSSP Board.
+An electronic copy of application materials should be provided to your campus liaison by the deadline; 5) Apply online for an NSA internship prior to 15 October so that you are recorded in their system.
 THIS IS MANDATORY.
 You wil find the link to the application here.
-NSA Summer Intern Program for Science and Technology
+NSA Summer Intern Program.
+Use job code 1134954. * Please add the following text to either the 'Objective' or 'Summary' field in the application: "Applying for the National Security Scholarship Program (NSSP)"

-Please format your resume in Word according to the following headings and submit an electronic copy to firstname.lastname@example.org:
+Please format your resume in Word according to the following headings and submit an electronic copy to your Financial Aid Office with the additional application required documents:

 - Contact Information